MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 - A server that supports [Hyper-V](https://go.microsoft.com/fwlink/p/?LinkId=510585) if you're deploying Microsoft 365 Apps for enterprise on a shared virtual machine.

-## Install Office 365 ProPlus on an RDS server
+## Install Microsoft 365 Apps on an RDS server
 <a name="Server"> </a>

 In this scenario, you install Microsoft 365 Apps for enterprise on a computer configured as a Remote Desktop Session Host server.
 This enables multiple users to connect remotely to this computer.
 The users can each run Office programs, such as Word or Excel, at the same time.